csf-dev/ZPT-Sharp/ZptSharp.Documentation/articles/WhatIsZptSharp.md

 * Offers the full range of functionality to support complex MVC applications

 ## What are its fundamentals?

 ZPT's syntax is organised into three logical 'modules' of functionality.

-* **TALES** is an extensible expression syntax used to refer to your model values.
-It may also be used for limited manipulation, primarily aimed at formatting/transforming values for writing to the document.
-TALES is used by both TAL & METAL (below).
-* **METAL** is an attribute syntax for reusing sections of markup: "macros".
-The syntax also allows contextual customisation of macros, by filling placeholder "slots" which they define.
+The first of these is an extensible expression syntax for accessing the model, which has the goal of being easy to read & understand without programming knowledge.
+The default syntax looks a lot like a URL path, such as `here/Product/Name`.
+This expression syntax is named **TALES**.

+The second is a mechanism (named **METAL**) for reusing markup across document templates and authoring logical parts of a document as separate source files.
+Designers define *macros* of markup for re-use, which may optionally contain *slots* (placeholders).
+At the point of macro usage, markup/content may be supplied to fill the available slots.

+The third function of ZPT handles the actual data-binding and manipulation of the document using the model; this a syntax named **TAL**.
+Some aspects of that functionality include (but are not limited to):

+* Writing model content to the document
+* Conditionally removing parts of the document
-* **TAL** is an attribute syntax for writing model content to the document, conditionally removing parts of the document, repeating sections of markup for each item in a model collection and more.
+* Repeating parts of the document for items in a collection
+* Adding/removing/updating attributes & values